So it’s the end of eating disorders awareness week.

 So what’s this all for

-Eating disorders are not something that only last for a week.
+Eating disorders are not something that only lasts for a week.
 That’s why we’ll be speaking about eating disorders more on this site.
 Instead of just focusing on things I’ve experienced, we’re going to be discussing all eating disorders.

 So thank you, to everyone who is advocating and supporting eating disorders awareness week, and mental health.
 Your work helps beat stereotypes.

-If you, or someone you know is not mentioned here please contact me with a link to their content if they have produced inspiring content over the last week and I’ll be happy to add them.
+If you or someone you know is not mentioned here please contact me with a link to their content if they have produced inspiring content over the last week and I’ll be happy to add them.